karaandres/GitHub_and_RStudio_Workshop/README.md

 - Enter commands `library(gitcreds)` and `gitcreds_set()`, then select option 2 to update the credentials
 - Enter the PAT as the password

 ### Clone a GitHub repository to your computer via RStudio
 - In RStudio, start a new Project: File > New Project > Version Control > Git
-- In “Repository URL”, paste the URL of your new GitHub repository (click the green “Code” button, then copy the web address)
+- In “Repository URL”, paste the URL of your new GitHub repository (click the green “Code” button, then copy the https web address)
 - Keep the default directory name and take note of where it is going to become a folder on your computer (I keep all of mine in a high-level folder named Github)
-- Click Create Project
+- Select ‘Open in new window’ and Click Create Project
-- The repo should show up in RStudio as well as in the folder you specified
+- The full repo should show up in RStudio as well as in the folder you specified
 - Notice the Git tab in the top right panel
+- The working directory will automatically be set to this folder whenever you work on this project.
+All of the repo files are contained in the .Rproj file you just created

 ### Make changes in RStudio (local) and push them to GitHub (remote)
+- In RStudio: click on the ‘Files’ pane and open the markdown_file.md file
-- From RStudio, modify the markdown_file.md file: add the line “This is a new line from RStudio”
+- Add the line “This is a new line from RStudio.”
 - Save your changes -- notice this file now shows up in your Git tab with a blue M ("Modified")
 - We can sync a single file or a group of files to GitHub when we are ready to save a snapshot in time of the progress we’ve made.
 This might be after a big part of the analysis is completed or when you’re done working for the day.
 Syncing local changes to GitHub.com involves 4 steps: Pull, Stage, Commit, Push
 - Click the Commit button.
 Click on your markdown_file.md to preview the diff
 1. “Pull” from GitHub.com to make sure that the local copy of our repository has the most up-to-date version of the files that is available online
-2. "Stage" each file by clicking the box next to it
+2. "Stage" each file you want to sync by clicking the box next to it
 3. "Commit" your changes by writing a “commit message” to indicate the changes you've made.
 For now, this might be "modified markdown_file.md from RStudio".
 Press Commit.
 Close the window that pops up and notice the message in the commit window: "Your branch is ahead of origin/master by 1 commit."
 4. "Push" the changes to GitHub by hitting the Push button.
 View your changes in the commit history on GitHub